ethanCrobison/ethanCrobison.github.io/status.md

 - Small: A playlist markup language.
 Maybe it will integrate with the Spotify API? _ETA:
   Early Winter_

-- Teaching: Blog posts on (1) p-controllers and (2) behavior trees.
-Both coming soon.
+- Teaching: Blog posts on (1) p-controllers, (2) behavior trees, and (3) pandoc basics.
-  _ETA: Late Fall_
+  All coming soon.  _ETA: Late Fall_

 - Next up: Make it Stick flashcards.
 An Arkham Horror markov generator.
 A markov net city-building game.
+Prezto post.
+Tank! game in Unity.
+Juicy feedback.

 <br>